scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 Algorithm and Code
 ------------------

-This section steps through Spitz’ paper and implements the synthetic and algorithm described.
+This section steps through Spitz’ paper and implements the synthetic and the algorithm.
 The basic stages are to initialize python, compute a synthetic, estimate prediction error filters (pef's), fit the data with a linear combination of the 1/pef vectors.

-Before getting started on the algorithm we need some initialization and a next mixed radix function for FFT.
-The code is from an ipython notebook.
+Before getting started on the algorithm, we initialize and define a "next mixed radix" function for FFT.
+The ipython notebook code is:

 .. code-block:: python